Phanariots: Greek War of Independence and legacy

 Alexandros Ypsilantis (1792–1828), prince of the Danubian Principalities, senior Imperial Russian cavalry officer during the Napoleonic Wars and leader of the Filiki Eteria, commanded the Greek Revolution in Wallachia and planned a pan-Balkan uprising.

 The active part taken by Greek princes in revolts after 1820 and the disorder provoked by the Filiki Eteria (of which the Ghica, Văcărescu and Golescu families were active members after its uprising against the Ottoman Empire in Moldavia and Tudor Vladimirescu's Wallachian uprising) led to the disappearance of promotions from the Phanar community; the Greeks were no longer trusted by the Porte.
 Amid tense relations between boyars and princes, Vladimirescu's revolt was primarily the result of compromise between Oltenian pandurs and the regency of boyars attempting to block the ascension of Scarlat Callimachi (the last Phanariot ruler in Bucharest).
 Ioan Sturdza's rule in Moldavia and Grigore IV Ghica's in Wallachia are considered the first of the new period, although the new regime abruptly ended in Russian occupation during another Russo−Turkish War and the subsequent period of Russian influence.

 Most Phanariots were patrons of Greek culture, education and printing.
 They founded academies which attracted teachers and pupils from throughout the Orthodox commonwealth, and there was awareness of intellectual trends in Habsburg Europe.
 Many of the Phanariot princes were capable, farsighted rulers.
 As prince of Wallachia in 1746 and Moldavia in 1749, Constantine Mavrocordatos abolished serfdom and Alexander Ypsilantis of Wallachia (reigned 1774–1782) initiated extensive administrative and legal reforms.
 Ipsilanti's reign coincided with subtle shifts in economic and social life and the emergence of spiritual and intellectual aspirations which pointed to the West and reform.

 Condemnation of the Phanariots is a focus of Romanian nationalism, usually integrated into a general resentment of foreigners.
 The tendency unifies pro− and anti−modernisation attitudes; Phanariot Greeks are painted as reactionary elements (by Communist Romania) and agents of brutal, opportunistic change (as in Mihai Eminescu's Scrisoarea a III-a).

+Neo-Phanariots

+The term Neo-Phanariots is sometimes used to describe the Greek families of Constatinople that rose to prominence in the 19th century, after the Greek War of Independence, such as the Aristarchis, the Karatheodoris, or the Mousouros.
+Supporting the Ottomanist doctrine, they occupied various high-ranking positions within the Ottoman bureaucracy (such as the Prince of Samos) and diplomacy.